Contents

 row += 1

-# Serialize the Excel workbook to a string, and return it to the caller
+# Serialize the Excel workbook to bytes, and return it to the caller

 excel.save(b)